|

 - Kirean Stone Dagger - These

-terrifying intruments were used as part of the ritual to create Kirean Zombies, a unique brand of
+terrifying intruments were used as part of the ritual to

-dagger is at -1DX in combat as it is heavy and unbalanced.
-However
+and memories of the victim.
+This dagger is at -1DX in combat as it

 the dagger is the only weapon that damages the victim and causes